heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

     Throat](https://brooklynrail.org/2022/10/field-notes/The-Knife-At-Your-Throat/)"
-    (*Brooklyn Rail*, October 2022) are instructive: "On their own, both illegality and the various forms of self-consciously political organizing---ranging from 'autonomous' activities such as mutual aid to the institutional projects of formal trade unionism or policy advocacy---tend to remain segregated from one another and from the population at large, with each form romanticized by some political faction within the broad but shallow 'Left.' ...
+    (*Brooklyn Rail*, October 2022) are instructive: "On their own, both illegality and the various forms of self-consciously political organizing &mdash; ranging from 'autonomous' activities such as mutual aid to the institutional projects of formal trade unionism or policy advocacy &mdash; tend to remain segregated from one another and from the population at large, with each form romanticized by some political faction within the broad but shallow 'Left.' ...
 If we take a more expansive view... the potential to build communist power is just as